-As a coffee shop owner, it has become a norm for me to see my social media filled with new products from Luckin Coffee every now and then.
-We independent coffee shops view these products from capital conglomerates with mixed feelings; on one hand, we feel they are squeezing our living space, while on the other hand, their strong promotion of coffee culture in China is indeed very effective.
-From our perspective as independent shop owners, their products are hard to gain industry recognition, as the fully automated coffee-making process renders the barista's theoretical knowledge and practical experience almost meaningless.
+As a coffee shop owner, it's become routine for me to see my social media filled with new products from Luckin Coffee.
+We independent coffee shops view these products from capital groups as both a threat to our survival and as effective promoters of coffee culture in China.
+From our perspective, their products are hard to gain industry recognition; first, the coffee-making process is fully automated, rendering the theoretical knowledge and practical experience of baristas almost meaningless.

-However, if I were in a city like Guangzhou where rent is around two thousand, I would also choose Luckin over independent shops.
-This is because they offer hourly wages that independent shops cannot match, and their store management is far superior.
+However, if I were in a city like Guangzhou where rent is around two thousand, I would also choose Luckin over an independent shop.
+Their hourly wages are something independent shops can't offer, and their store management is far superior.
 Independent shops only provide emotional satisfaction, or rather, only those who want to start a business would work as baristas in independent shops.

-This capital monster not only does things that we independent shops cannot do, but it also does them well.
-On what basis can we say that adding sugar makes it not good coffee, or that creating so many new flavors means they only follow trends?
+This capital monster not only does things that we independent shops can't do, but it also does them well.
+On what basis can we say that adding sugar makes it not good coffee, or that making so many new flavors means they only follow trends?
 Luckin's new sauce-flavored latte has once again captured everyone's attention, with various memes circulating and even trending on social media.

-Luckin's new product is a collaboration with Moutai, simply put, it involves adding Moutai liquor to a latte.
-It sounds like a dark culinary experiment, but in fact, the combination of alcohol and coffee has always existed.
+Luckin's new product is a collaboration with Moutai, simply put, it's a latte with Moutai liquor added.
+It sounds like a dark culinary creation, but in fact, the combination of alcohol and coffee has always existed.
 For example, the famous Irish coffee, which many Italian coffee restaurants used to offer, is now quite rare.
-However, Irish coffee is more of a cocktail with coffee added to the alcohol rather than the other way around, as the alcohol is the main component and coffee is just an accompaniment.
+However, Irish coffee is more of a cocktail with coffee added to the alcohol rather than the other way around.
+Because the alcohol is the main component, and coffee is just an accompaniment.
 Because of this, this coffee cocktail is usually only found in Western restaurants or bars, as regular coffee shops typically do not have a license to sell alcohol.

 Perhaps both alcohol and coffee are among humanity's favorite beverages, which is why people keep trying to mix them.
-It's ironic that a stimulating drink and a sleep-inducing drink are constantly being combined.
+It's ironic that a stimulating drink and a sleep-inducing drink are always being combined.

 In recent years, many independent coffee shops have attempted similar mixes.
 Although coffee shops cannot sell alcohol, adding a little bit won't usually lead to complaints.
 The most successful example is probably the Baileys latte, which almost every independent shop has on their menu.

 As someone who is lactose intolerant, I usually ignore lattes when I drink coffee outside.
-However, when the Baileys latte first appeared in independent coffee shops, I couldn't resist ordering takeout, and I even made my own Baileys iced coffee.
+But when the Baileys latte first appeared in various independent coffee shops, I couldn't resist ordering takeout, and I even made my own Baileys iced coffee.
 From the name of this product, I knew it couldn't be bad; Baileys is often used as a coffee liqueur, and its taste is very creamy, mixing well with milk.
-Not only does the flavor not clash, but it also enhances the taste.
-Baileys is inexpensive, and the preparation process is simple, making it a seamless and guaranteed successful product.
+Not only does the taste not clash, but it also enhances the flavor.
+Baileys is also inexpensive and easy to make, making it a seamless and successful product.

-There are similar products like Cointreau Americano, but none are as popular as the Baileys latte.
+Similar options include Cointreau Americano, but none have been as popular as the Baileys latte.

-Now, Luckin Coffee's sauce-flavored latte is not actually a first from Luckin, but their public relations are so strong, and their user base is enormous.
-Similar to the attributes of Tencent QQ back in the day, whatever product Luckin launches is bound to become a hit in a short time.
+Now, Luckin Coffee's sauce-flavored latte is not an original creation of Luckin, but their public relations are excellent, and their user base is enormous.
+Similar to the attributes of Tencent QQ back in the day, Luckin's products are bound to become popular in a short time.

 About seven or eight years ago, Pacific Coffee already had similar products.
-I used to frequent Pacific Coffee.
+I used to go to Pacific Coffee often.
 They had a product line called the National Liquor series, which was a mix of Chinese liquor and coffee.
-However, the prices were exorbitant, with some products costing over 60 yuan a cup, which was unaffordable back then.
-Moreover, the understanding of flavors at that time was not as mature as it is now, and the National Liquor series' Erguotou coffee, Moutai coffee, and Huadiao coffee all seemed like dark culinary experiments to me.
+However, the prices were too high, with some products costing over 60 yuan a cup, which was unaffordable back then.
+Moreover, the understanding of flavors at that time was not as mature as it is now, and the National Liquor series' Erguotou coffee, Moutai coffee, and Huadiao coffee all seemed like dark culinary creations to me.

-Look at it now; various coffee shops generally sell the Baileys latte for around 23 yuan, while Pacific Coffee was selling theirs for 68 yuan.
+Look at it now; various coffee shops generally sell Baileys lattes for around 23 yuan, while Pacific was selling this product for 68 yuan.
 The cheapest in the National Liquor series was 48 yuan, which is incredibly expensive compared to Luckin's 23 yuan sauce-flavored latte.
-It's clear that Pacific Coffee's product line was aimed at the high-end market, unlike Luckin's approach targeting the masses.
+It's clear that Pacific's product line was aimed at the high-end market, unlike Luckin's approach targeting the masses.

 With Pacific Coffee's recent poor management and the entry of various emerging brands, many new coffee drinkers have never even heard of Pacific Coffee, let alone the National Liquor coffee series.